Swati-Kumari-Das/SystemDesignBasics/README.md

 - ✅ Guarantees **accuracy and consistency**.
 - ❌ Can lead to **delays** if the receiver is slow or unavailable.
 - Best suited for **mission-critical, real-time systems**.
+# Asynchronous Communication

+## What is Asynchronous Communication?
+- **Asynchronous communication** is **non-blocking**.
+- The sender does not wait for an immediate response from the receiver.
+- The system continues other tasks while waiting for the result.

+---

+## Key Characteristics
+- Non-blocking in nature → improves responsiveness.
+- Helps achieve **scalability** in distributed systems.
+- Suitable for **long-running tasks**.
+- Response can be processed later (via callbacks, queues, or notifications).

+---

+## When is Asynchronous Communication Necessary?

+1. **Computation Takes a Lot of Time** ⏳
+   - Useful when processing is heavy (e.g., video rendering, ML model training).

+2. **Scalability of Applications** 📈
+   - Allows systems to handle many concurrent requests efficiently (e.g., chat systems, microservices).

+3. **Avoid Cascading Failure** 🔄
+   - If one service is slow or down, async queues prevent the entire system from failing.

+---

+## Real-World Examples
+- **Email sending** → User clicks "send", but the app doesn’t wait for the mail server.
+- **Food delivery apps** → Order is placed instantly, updates arrive asynchronously (order confirmed, out for delivery).
+- **Notification systems** → Push notifications may arrive later, but the app continues to function.

+---

+## Summary
+- ✅ Great for **long-running, high-scale, fault-tolerant** systems.
+- ❌ Not ideal when **immediate consistency** or real-time confirmation is required.